bradhilton/Convertible/README.md

 ## Data

-In iOS/OSX development, working with `NSData` is a given. `Convertible` makes it easy to convert your Swift and Cocoa types, as well as your own custom models, to-and-from NSData.
+In iOS/OSX development, working with `NSData` is a given. `Convertible` makes it easy to convert your Swift and Cocoa types, as well as your own custom models, to-and-from `NSData`.

 ### `DataConvertible`

-The `Convertible` framework defines a universal protocol `DataConvertible` for conversions to-and-from NSData:
+The `Convertible` framework defines a universal protocol `DataConvertible` for conversions to-and-from `NSData`:
 ```swift
 protocol DataConvertible : DataInitializable, DataSerializable {